henspace/ClickAndCrawl/src/assets/almanacs/alamanacNotes.md

 The key traits depend on the almanac and are described below.

+## Image names

+Normally images for actors are drawn face on and vertically.
+The following images can be supplied, where NN is a two digit animation index of 00, 01 ...

+- *imageName-idleNN.png* : the animation played when idle
+- *imageName-deadNN.png* : the animation played when dead
+- *imageName-walk-nNN.png* : the animation played when walking north
+- *imageName-walk-eNN.png* : the animation played when walking east
+- *imageName-walk-sNN.png* : the animation played when walking south
+- *imageName-walk-wNN.png* : the animation played when walking west

+You must supply *imageName-idle00.png* and, ideally, *imageName-dead00.png*.

+Note the image name is formed from the id by removing the *+extension* part if provided.

+If the id ends with *_pv*, the image is expected to be in plan view.
+In this case the image will be rotated automatically and the walk animations should not be provided.

+Artefacts are not animated.
 # Heroes

 Heroes should not normally have traits describing the key abilities as these are